-REUBEN ZARAMIAN is an associate in Sidley’s New York office where his practice focuses on shareholder activism and corporate governance.
+REUBEN ZARAMIAN is a senior managing associate in Sidley’s New York office where his practice focuses on shareholder activism and corporate governance.
 He frequently advises public companies on complex board matters and special situations, as well as environmental, social, and governance (ESG) issues, investor engagement, and disclosure obligations.
 Reuben also regularly advises issuers and investors on Section 13 and Section 16 reporting and liability matters.

 Prior to starting at Sidley, Reuben was an associate at a New York law firm with a prominent shareholder activism practice, where he represented investors in high-profile activist situations.
 Prior to that, Reuben was an associate at a global law firm in Toronto, where he represented public companies and investors in shareholder activism, corporate governance, and M&A matters.